emqx/blog/en/202501/mqtt-to-sqlite.md

 docker compose -f docker-compose-simple.yml up
 ```

-We should see someting like this:
+We should see something like this:

 ```shell
 ...